EMG BIOFEEDBACK, INDICATIONS AND CONTRAINDICATIONS, ELECTRODE APPLICATION SITES

 • Injury to joint structure, ligaments, capsule, or articulating surface.

-EMG BIOFEEDBACK HOME USE DEVICES
+ELECTROMYOGRAPHIC BIOFEEDBACK HOME USE DEVICES

 But there are also smaller, less powerful (but still helpful) devices that you can purchase and use as part of a daily regimen to help you train your body to overcome your unconscious muscular reactions to the stress and anxiety of modern life.